 Before applying for the Canada-Saskatchewan Grant for Services and Equipment for Students with Permanent Disabilities, talk to the disability advisor at your educational institution and/or recognized disability organization (e.g., the CNIB, Neil Squire Society, the Saskatchewan Deaf and Hard of Hearing Services or the Learning Disabilities Association).
 The advisor will help with the application process.

 The Student Service Centre must receive your application and all supporting documentation at least 30 days before the end of your study period.
 It is recommended you start the application process at least two months before your classes start.

 Grant applications will not be approved if there are outstanding receipts from previous services and equipment grant.
 Any unused portion of the grant must be refunded to the Student Service Centre, Ministry of Advanced Education.
-Payment methods include cheque or money order, made payable to the Student Aid Fund or by debit card at the Regina office.
+Payment methods include cheque or money order, made payable to the Student Aid Fund or by debit card at the Student Service Centre.

 The following information is needed to process your application:

 - Confirmation of Enrolment form for the period of study identified for this school year.
 This form needs to be filled out by someone at your school who has student loan signing authority.

 - Confirmation of Need form for all disability related services and/or equipment, including an estimate of what it will cost for these services and/or equipment.
 This is completed by your school’s disability advisor and/or a recognized disability organization.
 They can also direct you to an appropriate equipment supplier to get the estimate/quote for the specialized equipment requested.

-Please send the receipts for the approved items you purchased directly to the Student Service Centre, Ministry of Advanced Education either through the "uploader feature" in the Student Portal or by mail to the address below.
+Please send copies of the receipts for the approved items you purchased directly to the Student Service Centre, Ministry of Advanced Education either through the "uploader feature" in the Student Portal or by mail to the address below.